 Children can wear either a non-medical, re-useable cloth mask or a disposable mask.
-Non-medical re-useable masks should have two or more layers of tightly woven fabric, completely cover the nose and mouth, and fit snugly against the sides of the face without gaps.
+The non-medical mask should be made of at least three layers which includes two layers of tightly-woven breathable material and a middle filter layer.
 Neck gaiters, buffs and neck fleeces are not recommended in place of a mask, as they are not designed as a non-medical mask and their effectiveness is unknown.